jungminc88/orbituary_detecter/RESULTS.md

 > **Type 1 error rate = 0**.

-The user can determine the threshold for 'famous', but it would safe to say if a famous person dies, he or she gets more than a couple of thousand mentions in a day.
+The user can determine the threshold for 'famous', but it would be safe to say that if a famous person dies, he or she gets more than a couple of thousand mentions in a day.
 So, let's be generous and look at the entries with more than 1000 counts.

 > > print pp(  collections.Counter(list_names).most_common()  )